mdos/oidc-provider-poc/README.md

 ## Influencing Factors

-* Compliance : SOC2 / HIPAA / GDPR - audit, security, privacy, right to erasure, etc. It is assumed that the business would want to partake in verticals requiring compliance
+* *Compliance* : SOC2 / HIPAA / GDPR - audit, security, privacy, right to erasure, etc. It is assumed that the business would want to partake in verticals requiring compliance
-* Team Assumptions:
+* *Team Assumptions* :
   - ITOPS : proficient deploying and administering cloud services (WAF, ALB, ...), docker, k8s, service mesh, CI/CD, DB management, Elastic Stack, Kafka
   - DEV : The only assumption to grok the reference implementation is proficiency with Node.js 8.x.
 Java/Python/Go teams are free to implement backend microservices in their language of choice.